-If there is one thing that seems to travel with us almost everywhere – from relaxation at home to long drives or late night parties, it is music.
-Whether we are overjoyed, calm or saddened by a sudden heartbreak, most of us like to listen to music to keep ourselves cheerful.
+If there is one thing that seems to travel with us almost everywhere – from relaxation at home to long drives to late-night parties, it is music.
+Whether we are overjoyed, calm, or saddened by a sudden heartbreak, most of us like to listen to music to keep.
 In this digital age, music has become more accessible than ever before with many notable brands launching top-notch music apps for on-demand streaming.
-But just in case you are finding it a bit hard to discover which one can live up to your billing, we have got you covered with the best free music apps for Android and iPhone in 2019.
+But just in case you are finding it a bit hard to discover which one can live up to your billing, we have got you covered with the best free music apps for Android and iPhone in 2020.

-Best Free Music Apps for Android and iOS in 2019
+Top Free Music Apps for Android and iOS in 2020

 When there is a discussion for the overall best music apps across the platforms, the one obvious name that strikes the mind instantly is Spotify.
 And rightly so as it’s by far the most feature-rich and elegant music app for both iOS and Android.

-What has always impressed me the most in Spotify is the very intuitive user-interface.
-And with the colossal music library of more than 40 millions songs, it’s ever ready to offer any song that you want to hear.
-The app pays special attention to your interest and offer recommendations accordingly.
+What has always impressed me the most in Spotify is the very intuitive user interface.
+And with the colossal music library of more than 50 million songs, it’s ever ready to offer any song that you want to hear.
+The app pays special attention to your interest and offers recommendations accordingly.
 In fact, in my experience, Spotify has the best music recommendation feature of all the music streaming services.